lvnb04/LLM-Powered-Personal-Finance-Management-Website/README.md

 ## 🏗️ Project Architecture

-The Single Page Application (SPA) frontend (React) communicates with a FastAPI backend.
+The multi Page Application frontend (React) communicates with a FastAPI backend.
 The backend uses LangChain and the Google AI API to interact with the LLM.
 Supabase hosts the Postgres database, authentication, and real-time features.

 ---